tetrapod00/godot-docs/tutorials/editor/project_manager.rst

 .. image:: img/editor_ui_intro_project_manager_06.webp

-You can similarly import existing projects using the **Import** button.
+You can similarly import existing projects using the :btn:`Import` button.
 Locate the folder that contains the project or the **project.godot** file to import and edit it.